The Carnegie Collection Brachiosaurus (1988)

 TDR rating: 4/10

-This was the first retooling of the Brachiosaurus mold.
+This was the second retooling of the Brachiosaurus mold.
 The mold was suffering fatigue, and looks blockier and rougher than previous versions, with softer details.
 This is especially noticeable around the feet, and the disappearance of the rectangular scale pattern on the belly.
 The smooth area around the imprint stamp has been expanded, obliterating most of the remaining scale pattern.
 A few crude, squiggly lines have been added to substitute for sculpted texture in this area.
 "China" has been removed and replaced with a small "CE" mark.
 "Miami" has been removed, pegging this as a 1992 model.

 Some samples using this same mold and same imprint stamp have the neck noticeably warped to the left.
 I originally thought some people's models had just become bent over the years, but I've seen too many different figures with the exact same neck warping for that to be true.
 I think this must have been due to a change in the cooling process and /or the type of plastic used in a certain production run.